 AA: Thank you, Tom.

 Thomas A. (Tom) Fanning is chairman, president and chief executive officer of Southern Company, America’s premier energy company.
 Elected to the board of directors in July 2010, he became president of Southern Company in August 2010, and assumed the additional responsibilities of chairman and CEO in December 2010.
 He has worked for Southern Company for more than 38 years and has held 15 different positions in eight different business units, including numerous officer positions with a variety of Southern Company subsidiaries in the areas of finance, strategy, international business development and technology.
 Fanning is co-chair of the Electricity Subsector Coordinating Council, which serves as the principal liaison between the federal government and the electric power sector to protect the electric grid from threats that could impact national security, including cyber and physical terrorism as well as natural disasters.
-He also collaborates with the Tri-Sector Executive Working Group, which was formed by the electricity, finance, and communications sectors to enhance national and economic security by developing a cross-sector strategic framework to address existential threats, risk and consequence management.
+His leadership was recognized by the U.S. Senate with an appointment to the Cyberspace Solarium Commission, a group tasked with developing a protection strategy for the cyberspace interests of the United States.
+Furthermore, the Cybersecurity and Infrastructure Security Agency (CISA) has appointed Fanning as chair of the agency’s newly formed Cybersecurity Advisory Committee where he leads a group providing recommendations on the development and refinement of CISA’s cybersecurity programs and policies.
 Fanning earned bachelor’s and master’s degrees in industrial management and also was awarded an honorary Doctor of Philosophy degree from Georgia Tech.
 His executive education includes programs at the International Institute for Management Development in Lausanne, Switzerland, Harvard Business School and the University of Virginia Darden School of Business.
 Fanning lives in Atlanta with his wife, Sarah, and has four children.

 —Steve Fleishman, Wolfe Research